SPEAK VISUALLY Receive practical tips on how to

 The first 2 to 3 inches on an email are the most critical real estate you have to gain the attention of the reader.
 The header, in particular, is your first opportunity to make a great impression.

 Footers may not be the first thing a reader sees, but they should provide a solid visual bookend to the header of a newsletter and help frame the look and feel of the entire email.
+You can use an email template builder to achieve the right frame.

 Be sure to include social media icons as well as an unsubscribe button and other elements that will make your message CAN-SPAM compliant.